 The challenge involved climbing a ladder and spikes in a tree to reach a round log that was 25-feet-high.
 Because of his discomfort with heights, Richard was not going to join the kids on the activity.

 He said before starting his climb he thought, “If the kids could do it, why not give it a try?”

 Attached to a harness with rope support, Richard climbed the ladder and spikes to set off across the log.
 A final check in on how he felt and he was off across the log, challenging himself in a truly heart-pounding way.
 Never really comfortable around heights, he said he got a good way across the log safely, decided that he had accomplished his goal and was ready to turn back.

 As he recalled his recent adventure, Richard’s face shows the pleasure that he felt in his accomplishment.
 Taking on challenges is how Richard has lived his life since he retired in 2005 at age 65.
-For more than 40 years as a medical doctor including a thriving medical practice in Eugene for 33 years as an internist and gastroenterologist.
+He was a medical doctor for more than 40 years, including having a thriving medical practice in Eugene for 33 years as an internist and gastroenterologist.

-Richard retired, rested and transitioned into retirement then after a year he was ready to take on new challenges.
+Richard retired, rested and transitioned into retirement.
+After a year he was ready to take on new challenges.